 “I wish I had known the long-term effects if your epidural goes wrong.
 I had to have two with my first son because the first didn’t work, and I ended up having nerve damage for a long time after that (I’m talking months).
 To this day, I still get back pain daily and relate it to when I got the epidural,” another mom explained.

 We know that the majority of these stories are not positive.
 But when we asked our community of moms what they wish they had known before getting an epidural, these were their responses.
-Epidurals are a wonderful option for women to receive pain relief during labor and delivery.
+Epidurals are an excellent option for women to receive pain relief during labor and delivery.
 By no means are we sharing these mothers’ stories to scare women.
 Instead, we are sharing their experiences so that women can understand what they may face.
-With over 53,000 moms in our group, 150 moms shared their experiences, and we hope that their information better informs other expecting mothers out there.
+With over 55,000 moms in our group, 150 moms shared their experiences, and we hope that their information better informs other expecting mothers out there.